-Description of the development The proposed development is for Reconfiguring a Lot (two lots into two lots)
+Description of the development Reconfiguring a Lot (Two Lots into Two Lots)

-Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and
+Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity.

-b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

 Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks:

 Low Density Residential Zone Code;

-Steep Land Overlay Code;

-Access, Parking And Transport Code;
+Access, Parking and Transport Code;

 Filling and Excavation Code;

 Landscape Code;

-Reconfiguring a Lot Code;

-Stormwater Management Code; and
+Stormwater Management Code;

-Water and Sewer Code.
+Water and Sewer Code; and

+Reconfiguring a Lot Code.

 Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies without exception.

-Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.1); and The common material, being the material submitted with the application.
+Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.2); and The common material, being the material submitted with the application.